samjones00/docs/docs/_documentation/Service-Complexity-and-DTO-Roles.md

-Services Framework - supporting an unparalleled number of [Pluggable Formats](/why-servicestack#multiple-pluggable-formats), multitude of [HTTP, SOAP and MQ Endpoints](/why-servicestack#multiple-endpoints) that can be hosted in an [variety of hosting scenarios](/why-servicestack#multiple-hosting-options) whilst providing a succinct, end-to-end Typed API for the most popular [native Mobile and Desktop](http://docs.servicestack.net/add-servicestack-reference) and [.NET platforms](https://github.com/ServiceStackApps/HelloMobile#client-applications).
+Services Framework - supporting an unparalleled number of [Pluggable Formats](/why-servicestack#multiple-pluggable-formats), multitude of [HTTP, SOAP and MQ Endpoints](/why-servicestack#multiple-endpoints) that can be hosted in a [variety of hosting scenarios](/why-servicestack#multiple-hosting-options) whilst providing a productive succinct, end-to-end Typed API for the most popular [native Mobile and Desktop](http://docs.servicestack.net/add-servicestack-reference) and [.NET platforms](https://github.com/ServiceStackApps/HelloMobile#client-applications).
 In the time other vendors have left a
-[number of abandoned frameworks](/advantages-of-message-based-web-services#the-many-webservice-frameworks-of-microsoft) and failed HTTP abstractions behind for its next framework rewrite, ServiceStack has managed to stay lean, fast and continually enhance and evolve its single code-base to support each major HTTP Host delivered with .NET with an order of magnitude less resources.
-This was only achievable due to our relentness pursuit of simplicity, focus on underlying value, [rewriting friction-encumbered providers](/architecture-overview) whilst actively rejecting
+[number of abandoned frameworks](/advantages-of-message-based-web-services#the-many-webservice-frameworks-of-microsoft) and failed HTTP abstractions behind for their next framework rewrite, ServiceStack has managed to stay lean, fast and continually enhance and evolve its single code-base to support every major HTTP Host delivered with .NET with an order of magnitude less resources.
+This is only achievable due to our relentness pursuit of simplicity, focus on underlying value, [rewriting friction-encumbered providers](/architecture-overview) whilst actively rejecting
 [unnecessary complexity and abstractions](https://www.infoq.com/articles/interview-servicestack) and slow [bloated technologies promoting well-known anti-patterns](/why-not-odata) whose resulting value does not justify the level of investment and effort required to adopt it.
-We hope our experience can provide valuable insight and help decide what areas to focus on and which to avoid.
+We hope our experience can provide valuable insight and help with deciding what areas to focus on and which to avoid.

 ## Software's biggest enemy